Jsubcab/arcade-game/README.md

 # Superclass

-Allows to resume the code and to allow the other classes that inherets from it to share position and sprites
+Allows to make more efficient the code and allows the other classes that inherets from it to share position and sprites
     - X, Y, Sprites variables.
 Give us the position and which char is draw it in the board.
     - render function that allows to print the image.